The Perfect 4 to 5 Days in Amsterdam Itinerary

 Getting To & Around Amsterdam

-As one of the largest airports globally, Amsterdam Schiphol Airport receives flights from both European and international destinations, serving as the point of arrival for air travel to Amsterdam.
+As one of the largest airports globally, Amsterdam Schiphol Airport receives flights from both European and international destinations, serving as the point of arrival for air travel.

-If you’re planning on visiting other destinations in the Netherlands, Amsterdam Centraal Train Station has frequent connections to the rest of the country as well as train services to other European destinations, with high-speed rail such as Eurostar.
+If you’re planning on visiting other destinations in the country, Amsterdam Centraal Train Station has frequent connections to most cities as well as train services to other European destinations, with high-speed rail such as Eurostar.
 You can find trains to Amsterdam from cities like Paris, London, Brussels and more.
 You can view schedules here.

 Another option if you’re looking to save money and pass on train transportation, is to take a bus, as there are convenient and affordable bus transportation options throughout the Netherlands along with bus transport to other nearby countries.